torvalds/linux/Documentation/arch/s390/vfio-ap.rst

    guest.
 This facility can be made available to the guest only if it is available on the host (i.e., facility bit 65 is set).

-Note: If the user chooses to specify a CPU model different than the 'host' model to QEMU, the CPU model features and facilities need to be turned on explicitly; for example::
+Analte: If the user chooses to specify a CPU model different than the 'host' model to QEMU, the CPU model features and facilities need to be turned on explicitly; for example::